joshualanger2/parlai/packages/parlai-cli/README.md

    ```bash
    parlai setup
    ```
+   This creates the necessary configuration files and the `locales` directory.

 4. Extract strings from your components:
    ```bash
    parlai extract ./src
    ```
-   This creates an `en.json` file with all your strings.
+   This creates `locales/en.json` with all your strings.

 5. Transform your components to use i18n:
    ```bash